About

 I have authored multiple peer-reviewed publications and regularly present my work at major international venues such as (ICTP, IAS, APS, AAS, and LVK).
 I have also mentored undergraduate students to date through research projects in astrophysics.

 Before starting my PhD at RIT, I served as a lecturer at the University of Central Punjab for two years, where I taught Calculus and Analytical Geometry, Special Relativity, and General Relativity to undergrad students.
-I have completed two master's degrees: first MS Mathematics from Pakistan and second MS Astrophysics from USA.
+I have completed two master's degrees: first MS Mathematics from COMSATS University, Pakistan and second MS Astrophysics from RIT, USA.

 You might find it interesting to read some of my publications, or reach out to me via LinkedIn or email (m.zeeshan5885@gmail.com).